Battling addiction and ready for treatment?

-Overall, individuals struggling with a mental disorder are at a higher risk for developing substance use disorder.
+Individuals struggling with a mental disorder are at a higher risk of developing substance use disorder.
 That’s because individuals with mental illness may seek outside ways of coping with the symptoms of their mental health conditions, sometimes turning to drug or alcohol abuse.

-In treating substance use disorder for someone with a mental health issue, treatment may differ slightly from just treatment of substance use disorder.
+Treating substance use disorder for someone with a mental health issue may differ slightly from just treatment of substance use disorder.
 Patients with this comorbidity may not be eligible for Medication-Assisted Treatment (MAT), and they may also require more intensive therapy sessions to deal with both of their diagnoses.